raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 (which is persisted by saving the root CID of the new graph in the actor's state).

-All state will be stored and retrieved as IPLD.
+All state is stored and retrieved as IPLD.
 The state store lives on the node side, and it is exposed to the FVM via an Extern.
 This is important as the VM itself needs to understand the IPLD so we can do garbage collection, etc.

 The FVM must guarantee that actors can only access data that is in their state tree.
 This is done through the maintenance of an "accessible set" inside the